Probabilistic enumeration and equivalence of nonisomorphic trees: Proof of main theorems

 that maps a tree $T$ paired with one of its automorphisms $\sigma$ to the corresponding free tree has the property, that

 for each free tree $F \in \cF_n$.
 This well-known fact~\cite{MR633783} lies at the heart of the theory of cycle index series, and ensures that the exponential generating series

 satisfies

 For each integer $k \ge 0$ we let denote the subset of all symmetries with precisely $k$ fixed points.
 We define associated generating series analogously.

-Note that if a symmetry $(T, \sigma)$ has two fixed points, then any vertex on the unique path between these vertices is also a fixed point.
-Thus, if a symmetry has any fixed points at all, then they form a subtree.
-Furthermore, the non-fixed point branches attached to a fixed point are permuted by the symmetry, obviously without fixing any single branch.
-Using~\cite[Prop.
-10]{MR633783} it follows that
+Note that if a symmetry $(T, \sigma)$ has fixed points, then any vertex on the unique path between two fixed points is also a fixed point.
+Thus, the fixed points of $\sigma$ form a subtree of $T$.
+Furthermore, the non-fixed point branches attached to a fixed point $v$ are permuted by the symmetry, obviously without fixing any single branch.
+Thus, we may view $v$ together with all its non-fixed points branches as a symmetry of a rooted tree that only fixes the root-vertex.